Introduction

 1. Strategic Vision: Thinking ahead and sets long-term goals

-1. Problem Solving: Using to find and fix problems, prevents them from happenign again
+1. Problem Solving: Using data to find and fix problems, prevents them from happenign again

 1. Extraconnected Approach: Understanding how everything in the company, and outside of it, affects food safety [2; 3]